makinacorpus/screamshot/README.md

 # screamshot
-Python lib to capture screenshots off web applications
+Python lib to capture screenshots of web applications